guybedford/jspm-beta-guide/loading-libraries-from-cdn.md

 ## Loading Libraries from CDN

-If we want to use React from a shared CDN instead of through SystemJS, we can build our bundle with react as and react-dom as excludes:
+If we want to use React from a shared CDN instead of through SystemJS, we can build our bundle with react and react-dom as excludes:

 ```
   jspm bundle test.js - react - react-dom app-bundle.js -m
 ```

 Then in `jspm.browser.js`, in order to provide the react and react-dom to the CDN versions, we need to add custom paths configs:

 ```javascript